Our Verdict

 Dexterity

-We typically perform a myriad of tests to look at dexterity.
-This includes slipping on boots, stripping skins, transitioning from tour to ski mode on our splitboard, driving a car, tying shoelaces, and even making a cup of coffee in the snow.
-All of these tasks we could complete with these mittens on.
-Some tasks, like tying shoelaces, took longer, but we could still do it.
-For most fine motor tasks, if the temperatures weren't too cold outside, we'd simply slip off the shell of this mitt and use the liners underneath.
+We typically perform a myriad of tests to evaluate dexterity.
+These include pulling on boots, stripping skins, transitioning from tour to ski mode on our split board, driving a car, tying shoelaces, and even making a cup of coffee in the snow.
+We were able to complete all of these tasks with these mittens on.
+For most fine motor tasks, if the temperatures weren't too cold outside, we'd simply slip off the shell of this mitt and do everything wearing just the liners underneath.
+The thinner construction allows you to perform a series of tasks that you wouldn't normally be able to do with a super thick or heavily insulated mitt.
+Overall, we are impressed with the dexterity of this product.
+For a mitten, it features excellent options that'll keep your hands warm, even when you need to fiddle with your gear.
+“I was even able to do a fast, skimo-style transition without taking these mittens off, which I found quite impressive.
+There was a little fiddling, but honestly, they worked better than some gloves,” our lead tester said.

 Features

-The double-glove construction makes this mitten very versatile as well, allowing you to use the liners or the shell separately.
+Starting with the liners, we love the fact that they are included in the first place, but moreover, they are smartphone compatible, so you can easily text or call without fully exposing your hands while you ride up the lifts this winter.
+The double-glove construction makes this mitten very versatile as well, allowing you to use the liners and the shell separately if you prefer.
 It comes with a one-pull adjustable gauntlet that's easy to adjust to keep the wind out or to promote ventilation.

 Should You Buy the Burton Gore-Tex Mitten?